Gibbrich/dogs/README.md

 ## What can be improved/added from technical perspective:
 - Transition animation from breeds list to breed detail, using shared element transition for better UX
 - More UI and integration tests

+## How to build and install app
+Installs the Debug build

+    ./gradlew installDebug

+## How to test
+- Connect Android device or launch emulator

+- Install and run instrumentation tests on connected devices

+      ./gradlew connectedAndroidTest

+- Run unit tests

+      ./gradlew test